Bira/octopus-carnival/_drafts/wir-neverwinter-enclave.md

 And of course, any PC with the Neverwinter Noble theme is very likely to enter his shit list immediately.

-### The Moonstone Mask
+### The Moonstone and Other Earthmotes

-Another location that was important in the computer games, the Moonstone Mask went through several changes in the intervening century.
-During the Spellplague, the land around this fancy inn got turned into a floating earthmote, detaching from the ground and floating away.
-The owners managed to lash it to the city's port using ropes and enormous chains, and reopened for business boasting of the new incredible view from its windows.

-The place was mostly spared from the cataclysm but fell on hard times since there was no one left who both wanted and could afford to patronize it.
-It turned into a "festhall" (a brothel) in an attempt to draw more customers, but eventually had to shut its doors.

-A few years ago, a half-elf named Liset Cheldar arrived claiming to be a returning native of the city and heir to the earthmote where the inn is located (which was named the Moonstone).
-The claim was a little iffy but Neverember still gave her ownership of the place and funded its reopening.
-Now Liset repays the favor by housing a large number of Mintarn mercenaries.
+There are three earthmotes in Neverwinter.
+These were created by the Spellplague, and became fixtures in the city's skyline long before the eruption.

+The first as the Moonstone, so called because it's the current site of the Moonstone Mask.
+Another familiar location from the computer games, this fancy inn fell on hard times and shut its doors after the cataclysm.
+About five years ago it reopened under new management, with some financial help from Neveremeber.
+Liset Cheldar, the current owner, repays him by housing a large number of Mintarn mercenaries in her establishment.
 They take up most rooms and a bunch of them can be found in the tavern part at all hours, dragging the atmosphere down and picking fights with non-merc patrons.
+The Moonstone is lashed to the docks with heavy chains, and connected by a bridge.

 The book suggests making Liset the puppet of one of the other factions, but I think that's a bit too cliche to make the pretty and flirty woman a secret monster.
 The inn is already dangerous enough with all the mercs in it.

+The southernmost earthmote is called Fisher's Float, and it's home and workplace to a small community of fishers that have lived there since before the cataclysm.
+Their catch provides a great deal of food to the city, though their isolated location often gives rise to rumors of sinister goings-on.
+They're _probably_ not true, unless the GM decides otherwise.

+The mote that flies the highest and furthest from town is the Pirate's Skyhold.
+A gang of sky pirates used it as a base because it's impossible to reach without flight.
+One night, though, the pirates apparently all killed each other in a frenzy of betrayal, leaving the island deserted.
+Their skyship, and all of their treasure, are rumored to have stayed there intact - though other rumors say that a dragon made the island its lair after a while.
+You can still see the ruins of wooden buildings poking out of this island's forested slopes, but it remains inaccessible to most.
+The GM is explicitly encouraged to make this place into a cool aerial dungeon of their own design.

 ### The Wall